Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \begin{exa} Consider the processes

 Notice how the recursive call in $P$ swaps $x$ and $y$.
 Let us see what happens if we unfold the recursion in $P$ and $Q$:

-If we connect these processes on the endpoints $x$ and $u$ and on $y$ and $v$, we can see that the second recursive loop of this process contains a deadlock: the second input on $y$ is blocking the second output on $x$, while the second input on $u$ (waiting for the second output on $x$) is blocking the second output on $v$ (for which the second input on $y$ is waiting).
+If we connect these processes on the names $x$ and $u$ and on $y$ and $v$, we can see that the second recursive definition of this process contains a deadlock: the second receive on $y$ is blocking the second send on $x$, while the second receive on $u$ (waiting for the second send on $x$) is blocking the second send on $v$ (for which the second receive on $y$ is waiting).